japalbornoz/NOC-Mini-Project-01-Monitoring-Incident-Workflow/monitoring/dashboard-evidence.md

 - allows quick identification of affected devices
 - helps determine whether the issue is isolated or widespread

-### Sensor Detail View
+### Device Overview / Sensor List View
 Used to identify:
-- individual sensor health
+- sensor status for a selected device
 - response time values
 - uptime data
 - interface traffic activity

 Operational value:
-- helps confirm which metric has failed
+- helps confirm which device-level metrics are healthy or failed
 - provides more detail for initial troubleshooting

 ### Alarm View